-127. Regulation 25 (full time DSAs), 76 (full-time distance learning DSAs), 93 (part-time DSAs) and 115 (postgraduate DSAs) provide a discretion as to the timing of DSAs payments and also whether payments should be paid in instalments.
+131. Regulation 24 (2017) and regulation 63 (2018) (full-time DSAs), regulation 71 (2017) full-time distance learning DSAs), regulation 88 (2017) and regulation 63 (2018) (part-time DSAs) and regulation 110 (2017) and Schedule 4 (2018) (postgraduate DSAs) provide a discretion as to the timing of DSAs payments and also whether payments should be paid in instalments.
 Where high costs in respect of a non-medical personal helper's allowance are incurred, SFW will wish to consider the practical implications for the student who may have to make frequent payments to support workers.
 For example, a student who has to pay a helper £60 per week may have difficulty in meeting such costs in advance of receiving their grant instalment.
 While we do not recommend the payment of the full allowance available to the student in advance of the services carried out, SFW may wish to consult their auditors on whether provisional monthly or termly payments might be paid based on an estimate.
 SFW would need to be satisfied that the student had attended the sessions for which provisional payments had been made.